gpufit/Gpufit/docs/examples.rst

 		data[i] = y + normal_dist(rng);
 	}

-We set the model and estimator IDs for the fit accordingly.
+In the following code, the model and estimator IDs for the fit are initialized.

 .. code-block:: cpp